Understanding Liability When You Hit a Disabled Truck Without Warning Flashers On

 When it comes to disabled trucks, 49 CFR section 392.22 (a) of the FMCSA regulations requires the following:

 Whenever a commercial motor vehicle is stopped upon the traveled portion of a highway or the shoulder of a highway for any cause other than necessary traffic stops, the driver of the stopped commercial motor vehicle shall immediately activate the vehicular hazard warning signal flashers and continue the flashing until the driver places the warning devices required by paragraph (b) of this section.

 The warning flashers are meant to help increase a disabled truck’s visibility on the side of the road until a truck driver can place warning signs out.
 The warning signs got out behind a truck and may consider of physical signs or flares.
 The warning signs are important to keep other motorists safe, but the warning flashers only take a click of the button and should be instantly pushed.
 The failure to take this basic action could result in catastrophic trucking accidents.

 Did You Hit a Disabled Truck Without Warning Flashers On?
 Call Our Queens Trucking Accident Lawyers

 Warning flashers or hazards on a commercial vehicle are meant to help keep other motorists safe by alerting motorists or a truck’s presence and that it is having some type of difficulty.
 While a motorist who collides with a truck on the side of the road may think he or she it as fault for the collision, it may have been due to the truck driver’s failure to use the warning flashers.
 Even if there is some comparative fault for the victim, it does not bar a victim from collecting compensation.
-Ask how our experienced Queens trucking accident lawyers at Cohen & Cohen Law Group, P.C. can fight for your rights to compensation by calling 800-247-8164 for a FREE case evaluation or use our convenient and easy-to-use contact us box available here.
+Ask how our experienced Queens trucking accident lawyers at COHEN & COHEN PERSONAL INJURY LAWYERS, P.C. can fight for your rights to compensation by calling 800-247-8164 for a FREE case evaluation or use our convenient and easy-to-use contact us box available here.